KarelKubat/lnode/README.md

 # lnode

-Package `lnode` provides generics for nodes in a doubly linked list.
+Package `lnode` provides generics for nodes joined in a doubly linked list.

+**Package `lnode` is not thread-safe.
+The caller must ensure that concurrent updates to nodes (e.g., `lnode.Append()` calls hitting the same node) are mutex-protected.**

 <!-- toc -->
 - [Synopsis](#synopsis)